Sunday, July 23, 2017

 Built: 16th century

-Remaining remnants:Stone walls and moats
+Remaining remnants:Stone walls, clay walls and dry moats

 Title: